zoeskan/MCB185/PYTHON_REFERENCE.md

 strings are compared by their ASCII values.

 + 'A' is less than 'B'
-+ 'B' is less than 'a'
++ 'B' is less than 'a' (all capital letters are less than lowercase)
-+ '1' is less than '10'
++ '1' is less than '10' (as 'a' is less than 'ace')
-+ '2' is greater than '1000'
++ '2' is greater than '1000' (as 'b' is greater than 'ant')

-Some useful characater and string functions are in the global namespace.
+A few useful character and string operations use function syntax:

 | Function  | Purpose
 |:----------|:---------------------------------------------